Stacy314/Philosophers/README.md

 This project is part of the 42 School curriculum and focuses on the use of **pthread** and **synchronization mechanisms** to avoid common concurrency pitfalls such as **deadlocks** and **race conditions**.

+## 🧠 About
+This project simulates a philosophical dilemma where thinking too long without a fork can be fatal.

+“I never thought philosophy would be so deadly.”
 ---

 ## 📦 Project Structure